 Interim recruiters are a cost-effective and significantly higher quality alternative to headhunters.
 Fully trained and well-trained recruiters working on an interim basis work for the company on an individually defined number of days per week – often directly on site.
 In this way, they get to know the culture and their colleagues and become fully attuned to the needs of the company.
 In this regard, they can be equated with freelancers or independent contractors who help out companies for the time of an emergency and then move on to put out the next fire.
 Although the service is not charged by success, but by hours, the costs are still usually lower because interim recruiters fill several positions at the same time.

 Kooku Recruiting Partners has been placing senior-level recruiters on an interim basis throughout Germany for about ten years.
-With our market expertise, we have already supported companies in Berlin, Hamburg, Cologne and Hanover, among others, in their search for qualified talent.
+With our market expertise, we have already supported companies in Berlin, Hamburg, Munich, Cologne and Hanover, among others, in their search for qualified talent.